Great Mass in C minor, K. 427

 Great Mass in C minor (Große Messe in c-Moll), K. 427/417a, is the common name of the musical setting of the mass by Wolfgang Amadeus Mozart, which is considered one of his greatest works.
-He composed it in Vienna in 1782 and 1783, aged 24-25, after his marriage, when he moved to Vienna from Salzburg.
+He composed it in Vienna in 1782 and 1783, aged 26–27, after his marriage, when he moved to Vienna from Salzburg.
 The large-scale work, a missa solemnis, is scored for two soprano soloists, a tenor and a bass, double chorus and large orchestra.
 It remained unfinished, missing large portions of the Credo and the complete Agnus Dei.

 Composition and first performance

 The work was composed during 1782–83.
 In a letter to his father Leopold dated 4 January 1783, Mozart mentioned a vow he had made to write a mass when he would bring his then fiancée Constanze as his wife to Salzburg.
-Constanze then sang the "Et incarnatus est" at its premiere.
+However, Ulrich Konrad, after an analysis of that letter – the only source for this theory – fails to support this belief.
+Konrad concludes that "the supposition that Mozart composed the C minor Mass with Constanze's recovery in mind or with his eye on the longed-for marriage as the fulfilment of a vow of some kind – conveyed even in recent literature – is certainly not stated unambiguously in the text cited here.
+And there is no other authentic source available."

 The first performance took place in Salzburg on Sunday 26 October 1783 (the twentieth Sunday after Pentecost).
 Mozart had moved to Vienna in 1781, but was paying a visit to his home town in the company of Constanze, who had not yet met his father or his sister (Nannerl).
+Mozart tailored the large range and challenging coloratura of the soprano solos (namely, "Christe", "Laudamus te" and "Et incarnatus") to Constanze's voice, so she could suitably display her vocal gifts during their visit to Salzburg in 1783.
+Both "Christe" and "Et incarnatus" have written-out cadenzas, the latter unusually accompanied by a flute, oboe and bassoon.

 The performance consisted of just the Kyrie, Gloria, Sanctus and Benedictus, as surviving parts and a score copy from ca. 1800 show.
-It took place in the Church of St. Peter's Abbey in the context of a Roman Catholic mass.
+It took place in the church of Saint Peter's Abbey in the context of a Roman Catholic mass.
 Mozart's sister's diary mentions that the performers were the entire Hofmusik, that is the musicians employed at the court of Salzburg's ruler, Prince-Archbishop Count Hieronymus von Colloredo and thus Mozart's former colleagues.
 There was a rehearsal in the nearby Kapellhaus on 23 October 1783.